theSafdarAwan/fused.nvim/README.md

         tsrainbow = true,
     },
     --[[
-    add you highlights here by adding the highlight and providing a table for its Configuration
+    add you highlights here by adding the highlight group name and providing a table for its Configuration
     ]]
     custom = {